-- potential inability to recruit, train and retain adequate numbers of effective sales and marketing personnel; - potential inability of sales personnel to obtain access to physicians, including restrictions due to COVID-19; - potential lack of complementary products to be offered by sales personnel, which may put us at a competitive disadvantage relative to companies with more extensive product lines; and - costs and expenses associated with maintaining our own sales and marketing organization.
+- potential inability to recruit, train and retain adequate numbers of effective sales and marketing personnel; - potential inability of sales personnel to obtain access to physicians, including because of restrictions due to COVID-19; - potential lack of complementary products to be offered by sales personnel, which may put us at a competitive disadvantage relative to companies with more extensive product lines, especially as a result of the receipt of the CRL for vadadustat; and - costs and expenses associated with maintaining our own sales and marketing organization.

-If we are unable to maintain our own sales and marketing capabilities and our arrangements with third parties with respect to sales and marketing, or we are unsuccessful in entering into additional arrangements with third parties to sell and market or are unable to do so on terms that are favorable to us, we will not be successful in commercializing Auryxia, vadadustat, if approved, and any other product candidate that may be approved.
+If we are unable to maintain our own sales and marketing capabilities, we will not be successful in commercializing Auryxia, vadadustat, if approved, and any other product candidate that may be approved.